Gastric Dilatation-Volvulus In Dogs — Bloat, Torsion, Deep-Chested Breeds & Prevention

 Decompression

-Afterward, orogastric intubation is executed by putting a tube through your dog’s mouth right into his/her stomach to release the accumulated gas.
+Afterward, orogastric intubation is executed by putting a tube through your dog’s mouth into his/her stomach to release the accumulated gas.
 Another procedure called percutaneous trocarization is also considered to be a rightful treatment.
 In this process, the abdominal entry site on the left side of the dog’s belly is clipped and cleaning to make way for a large needle that is inserted into his stomach.
 The effect is immediate with the foul-smelling gas coming out with a hissing sound, much like the popping of a balloon.

 Gastropexy

-Following any of these surgeries, your dog must be kept in the hospital under medical observation for several days, generally 2 to 5.
-This will enable monitoring chances of heart arrhythmias, which usually occurs within the first 36 hours after surgery.
+Following these surgeries, your dog must be kept in the hospital under medical observation for several days, generally 2 to 5.
+This will enable monitoring chances of heart arrhythmias, usually within the first 36 hours after surgery.
 Upon release, the veterinary clinic should give you clear instructions and guidelines on the feeding and exercise of your dog for the following days, weeks, and even years to come.

 How To Prevent Bloat in Dogs

-Bloating is serious enough to cause death and certain breeds like German Shepherds and Boxers are more prone to being affected by bloat.
-However, there are a few precautionary ways in which you can prevent the occurrence of this deadly condition in your dog and these are:
+Bloating is serious enough to cause death, and certain breeds, like German Shepherds and Boxers, are more prone to being affected by bloat.
+However, there are a few precautionary ways in which you can prevent the occurrence of this deadly condition in your dog, and these are:

 • Avoid using an elevated food bowl which compels your dog to raise himself up to access the food and eat in a wrong position